Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     ch = ch - 'a' + 'A';
 ```

-This isn’t the best method, though.
+This isn't the best method, though.
 A faster—and more portable—way to convert case is to call C's `toupper` library function:

 ```C
 ch = toupper (ch); /* converts ch to upper case */
 ```

-When it’s called, `toupper` checks whether its argument (`ch` in this case) is a lower-case letter.
+When it's called, `toupper` checks whether its argument (`ch` in this case) is a lower-case letter.
 If so, it returns the corresponding upper-case letter.
 Otherwise, `toupper` returns the value of the argument.
 In our example, we've used the assignment operator to store the return value of `toupper` back into the `ch` variable, although we could just as easily have done something else with it—stored it in another variable, say, or tested it in an `if` statement:

 ```C
 if (toupper(ch) == 'A') ...